DBCDK/communityservice/src/readme.md

 All files matching the pattern `*_test.js` are considered unit tests, and they will be included automatically when your run `npm run unittest --silent`.
 That means that you can (and should) put your unittest next to the files your are testing.

-Use `npm test` to run all lints and test.
+Use `npm test` to run all tests that do not require a database..

 All files matching the pattern `*_integration.js` are considered integration tests that need a running database, and they will be included automatically when your run `npm run integrationtest --silent`.